 - Inclusive: The system encourages people to live where they want to live, with access to a full array of community services and supports.

-- Effective & Accountable: The system offers high quality services that improve quality of life.
+- Effective and accountable: The system offers high quality services that improve quality of life.
 Accountability and responsibility is shared between public and private partners, and includes personal accountability and planning for long-term care needs, including greater use of private funding sources.

-- Sustainable & Efficient: The system efficiently coordinates and manages a package of paid services appropriate for the beneficiary, paid for by the right entity.
+- Sustainable and efficient: The system efficiently coordinates and manages a package of paid services appropriate for the beneficiary, paid for by the right entity.

-- Coordinated & Transparent: The system coordinates services from various funding streams to provide a seamless package of supports, and uses health information technology to effectively provide transparent information to consumers, providers and payers.
+- Coordinated and transparent: The system coordinates services from various funding streams to provide a seamless package of supports, and uses health information technology to effectively provide transparent information to consumers, providers and payers.

 National Balancing Indicator Project

-The Centers for Medicare & Medicaid Services (CMS) commissioned the National Balancing Indicator Project (NBIP) to develop and test the feasibility of implementing national indicators to assess States' efforts toward attaining and maintaining a balanced, person-driven long-term supports and services (LTSS) system.
-The mission of the NBIP is to assist CMS and States in developing indicators that will help gauge a State's success in "balancing" its long-term support program, which will in turn inform Federal and State policy making.
+The Centers for Medicare & Medicaid Services (CMS) commissioned the National Balancing Indicator Project (NBIP) to develop and test the feasibility of implementing national indicators to assess states' efforts toward attaining and maintaining a balanced, person-driven LTSS system.
+The mission of the NBIP is to assist CMS and states in developing indicators that will help gauge a state's success in "balancing" its long-term support program, which will in turn inform federal and state policy making.